 This is the PocketRocket 2's weakest category, and by weak we mean its performance is just average.
 It still beats the two other small canister stoves in the test but is no match for the fuel-sipping integrated canister stoves.
 It does compare favorably to the MSR Whisperlite and beat the other liquid fuel stoves.

 The biggest weakness for any small canister stove is the wind.
 This burner is fairly efficient when it's calm; it used 0.5 oz of fuel to boil a liter of water in just under 5 minutes.
 However, it performed poorly in our 8-10mph wind test, when it burned 1 oz of fuel in 30 minutes and did not boil the water.

 Our testers are not put off by this.
 For the times when we are camping above treeline, we're always able to construct some sort of windbreak with natural materials, or we bring the stove into the tent vestibule.
-An aftermarket windscreen is also an option, but readers should be aware that MSR disapproves of this and there is some danger that the canister could become dangerously hot.
+An aftermarket windscreen is NOT RECOMMENDED.
+Readers should be aware that MSR disapproves of this because the canister could become dangerously hot and explode.

 The PocketRocket 2 slayed the competition in this category.
 The nearest stove is the Snow Peak GigaPower 2.0 which weighs in at 1.1 oz more.
 Every other stove weighed twice as much or more.
 For the weight of one MSR Dragonfly (14.1 oz) you could carry five of these little stoves!
 Or you could carry one PocketRocket 2, a 4 oz fuel can (which weigh about 7.4 oz), and extra chocolate.

 The folding and swiveling pot supports are a great improvement over the original PocketRocket.
 It would be reasonable to put it in your pocket.
 This stove is compact and light enough that one of our testers brought it along as a backup to his MSR Reactor on an extended spring ski tour in the High Sierra.